 2. Unexpected Invasions

-This doesn’t include the impact of expected invasions such as may occur, such as China invading Japan.
+This doesn’t include the impact of expected invasions, such as China invading Japan.
 This might not lead to “The End of the World,” but it does signal WWIII in the near future.

 3. Income Gap Growing